auth0/auth0-guardian.js/README.md

     name: '{{ tenant }}',
   }
 })
-.then((connection) => {
+.then((transaction) => {
-  // A connection is and Event Emitter, and has all API methods.
+  // A transaction is and Event Emitter, and has all API methods.
-  // The connection can only be used for ONE user session.
+  // The transaction can only be used for ONE user session.
   ...

-  // Configure the plugin to post the 'auth-complete' result to auth0-server connection.on('auth-complete', auth0GuardianJS.postFormHelper('{{ postActionURL }}'))
+  // Configure the plugin to post the 'auth-complete' result to auth0-server transaction.on('auth-complete', auth0GuardianJS.postFormHelper('{{ postActionURL }}'))
 })

 ```
 ### Enrollment
 To enroll a device is a process composed of the following steps:

-1. Connect
+1. Start
 1. (optional) Check if the user is already enrolled.
 You cannot enroll twice.
 1. Send the information needed to enroll
 1. Confirm your enrollment